1

 The Advantages of Indonesia’s Renewable Energy Policy

-The pros of Indonesia’s progressive national energy policy are evident from every angle.
-From its economics, the politics and from a collective well-being perspective.
-By 2030, replacing fossil fuels with renewables will see savings of up to USD $1.7 billion per year.
-If air pollution costs are factored in, this rises between USD $15 to 50 billion.
-Additionally, when compared to current policies, a larger share of renewables will see a major cuts in energy system costs.
+The pros of Indonesia’s progressive national energy policy are evident from every angle, including its economics, politics and a collective well-being perspective.
+By 2030, replacing fossil fuels with renewables will see savings of up to USD 1.7 billion per year.
+If air pollution costs are factored in, this rises between USD 15 to 50 billion.
+Additionally, when compared to current policies, a larger share of renewables will see a major cut in energy system costs.

 As an indirect advantage, renewables will also contribute to creating more jobs and empowering technological transfers.
 IRENA sees the increase in renewable energy jobs to skyrocket from 100,000 to 1.3 million by 2030.
 The main drivers of this exponential boom are expected to be solar panel production and electric vehicle manufacturing.